 Humbert, even if he had got the expected support, was in deep trouble.
 Cornwallis had remained biting at his heels the entire time, directing various facets of his army in an effort to encircle the Frenchman, following his route back towards Dublin.
 While Humbert’s march would naturally have created fears in the capital – defended by just over a thousand men only – it is extremely unlikely that he would ever have gotten that far in any position to actually threaten the seat of government, as his army shed numbers through desertion and government strikes at his rear the entire time.

 Humbert dumped cannon from his army to increase their marching speed, but it wasn’t enough.
-The failure to destroy the bridge at Ballintra – a vanguard of Lake’s section of the army, under the soon to be more famous Colonel Robert “Black Bob” Craufurd, had prevented this – meant that Humbert was bound to be surrounded at some point, but he pressed on, perhaps hoping that he could someone get around Cornwallis’ personal section of the army that sought to place itself in his path.
+The failure to destroy the bridge at Ballintra – a vanguard of Lake’s section of the army, under the soon to be more famous Colonel Robert “Black Bob” Crawford, had prevented this – meant that Humbert was bound to be surrounded at some point, but he pressed on, perhaps hoping that he could somehow get around Cornwallis’ personal section of the army that sought to place itself in his path.
 He couldn’t.

 On September 8th, Humbert ran out of options at Ballinamuck, County Longford, not too far from Granard, in-between two steep hills.
 Cornwallis, with over 5’000 men, blocked the road westwards, while Lake was rapidly coming on behind with a force nearly as strong.
 By then, Humbert had his 850 French regulars and a few thousand Irish left.

 The resulting fight was exceedingly brief.
 The government forces opened fire with cannon and then launched a cavalry attack on exposed Irish positions, which broke quickly.
 The government then advanced on the French lines.
 After an exchange of musket fire, Humbert suddenly signalled his desire to surrender, having wanted only to fight so long as to protect both his own and his nations honour in the face of the enemy.
-The battle lasted little more than a half an hour.
+The battle lasted little more than half an hour.
 More Irish, who refused to lay down their arms at the same time, were killed even as Humbert was arranging his surrender.

 500 Irish were killed at Ballinamuck, the last major land engagement of the 1798 rebellion.
 Cornwallis reported that 3 of his own men fell, while Humbert may not have lost any French at all.
 While many of the Irish prisoners, including Matthew Tone, would be hung, the French were safely escorted to Dublin, their higher ranks a source of much public interest and even a sort of strange fame.
 They would be eventually repatriated to France in a prisoner exchange, and held a low opinion of their Irish allies ever afterwards.
 Humbert would serve again in the French Revolutionary Wars, in Switzerland and the Caribbean, but left French military service when Napoleon rose to power.
 Emigrating to the New World, he took part in military adventures in Mexico and Argentina, and last saw fighting in the War of 1812, under future American President Andrew Jackson.
 He died in 1823.
 A street in Ballina is named in his honour.